Back to experience

 Why This Work Mattered

 Public-sector applications have to be reliable, accessible, and predictable for people who depend on them.
-My focus was not only shipping UI changes, but improving the quality and trustworthiness of the platform around those changes.

 The work gave me production experience with enterprise workflows, accessibility expectations, security testing, and CI/CD practices in Azure DevOps.